IRB Review Process - Getting Started

 - submission of project or consent documents translated into a foreign language and the required translation certificate(s).

 Research that is greater than minimal risk must be reviewed by the full convened IRB no less than once per year.
 Minimal risk research may or may not require continuing review.
-If the IRB approval has an expiration date, a Continuing Review Application and applicable paperwork as outlined in the IRB Submission Checklist must be submitted no later than 30 days prior to the expiration date to allow adequate time for IRB review.
-Researchers may update project team members and CITI trainings at the time of continuing review.
-IRBNet sends automated email reminders of continuing review at 60- and 30-days prior to expiration of IRB approval.
-Continuing reviews are submitted as new packages within the existing IRBNet project.
-Please note continuing review and amendments may not be submitted at the same time.
+If the IRB approval has an expiration date, a Renewal (Continuing Review) as outlined in the IRB Submission Checklist must be submitted no later than 30 days prior to the expiration date to allow adequate time for IRB review.
+Researchers may update protocol personnel and CITI trainings at the time of renewal (continuing review).
+Streamlyne sends automated email reminders of continuing review at 60- and 30-days prior to expiration of IRB approval.
+Renewals (continuing reviews) are submitted as renewals within the existing Streamlyne protocol.
+Please note renewal (continuing review) and amendments may not be submitted at the same time.

 Prior to implementing a change to a study, an amendment must be submitted to and approved by the IRB.
-Examples include adding or revising questionnaires or other study procedures, changing a study location or participant inclusion/exclusion criteria, changing recruitment and/or compensation procedures, etc. An Amendment Application must be completed and submitted along with any new or revised documents (using track changes and version trails).
-An amendment is submitted as a new package within the existing IRBNet project.
+Examples include adding or revising questionnaires or other study procedures, changing a study location or participant inclusion/exclusion criteria, changing recruitment and/or compensation procedures, etc. An Amendment Application must be completed and submitted along with any new or revised documents (using track changes).
+An amendment is submitted as an amendment within the existing Streamlyne protocol.
 For further guidance, please see the IRBNet submission instructions.

 Projects that are not subject to continuing review will receive an administrative check-in.
 As part of this process, the PI and student investigator, if applicable, are emailed a link to a survey asking questions about the status of the project.
 This email is sent based on the anticipated project end date identified in the IRB approved protocol.
 Depending on the responses to the survey, the project will either be extended for the period indicated or will be administratively closed by the OIRB.
 Exceptions are made on a case-by-case basis.
 Failure to respond to the administrative check-in request will result in a process hold on future submissions.